The DAISy Lab @ USU

 Exploring new applications for aerial vehicles

 Our group is interested in exploring new ways to expand the capabilities of and find new uses for aerial platforms for agricultural and environmental applications.
 Recently, we've developed a lightweight payload for performing controlled pollinations in loblolly pine orchards.
-Other areas of ongoing exploration include soil moisture measurement, water quality monitoring, and water sampling with drones.
+Other areas of ongoing exploration include soil moisture measurement, water quality monitoring, and water sampling.

 Publications: